fss18/custom-ct-demo-001/README.md

 **NOTE**
 > You must login using AWS SSO with role AWSReservedSSO_AWSAdministratorAccess_xxxxxxxxxx in order to access service catalog product

 9.1.
-Log in to one of the linked AWS account that belongs to the `AWS OU ID` that you specified previously.
+Log in to AWS `Account A` that belongs to the `AWS OU ID` that you specified previously.

 9.2.
 Click [**HERE**](https://console.aws.amazon.com/servicecatalog/home?isSceuc=true#/products) to jump to Service Catalog product console.